KDE/korganizer/README.md

 # KOrganizer #

 KOrganizer is an easy to use personal information manager (PIM).
-You can write schedule appointments, events and to-dos.
+You can schedule appointments, events, create to-dos and write journal entries.

 KOrganizer will remind you about pending tasks and help you keep your schedule.